-Community Benefit Contributions (CBCs) are 'goodwill' financial contributions voluntarily donated by a developer for the benefit of communities hosting a development.
-They can be monetary, or the delivery of projects and activities to improve the social, environmental, economic and cultural well-being of the area.
-CBCs can contribute to a range of national and local objectives.
-They are often offered by developers of projects where the adverse impact is recognised in communities, but suitable mitigation measures would be difficult to invoke.
-They provide an opportunity to recognise the objectives in the Well-being of Future Generations Act and the socio-economic aims of public bodies, including the Council.
-The Council's role is to support CBCs recognising that they are an arrangement between the developer and the community, and entirely outside the statutory planning role of the Council as the Local Planning Authority.
-Such contributions are unconnected to the procurement of contracts by the Council and are a best described as a relationship between the developer and the community in which the development is located.
+CBCs provide an opportunity to recognise the objectives in the Well-being of Future Generations Act and the socio-economic aims of public bodies, including the Council.
+The Council's role is to support CBCs recognising that they are an arrangement between the developer and the community.
+These agreements sit entirely outside the statutory planning role of the Council as the Local Planning Authority and should not be confused with social value and community benefit clauses which form part of procurement of contracts by the Council.